-Due to the favourable taxation measures granted to EU corporations most foreign investors invest via EU Member States.
+Due to the favourable taxation measures granted to EU corporations, most foreign investors invest via EU member states.
 The most common tax treaty countries are the Netherlands and Luxembourg.

-4.3 Use of Treaty Country Entities by Non-Treaty Country Residents
+4.3 Use of Treaty Country Entities by Non-treaty Country Residents

 German tax law has several anti-treaty-shopping clauses in order to prevent the abuse of tax treaties.
-German tax authorities thus check whether an entity claiming for tax relief with reference to a tax treaty generates its income through its own activities and whether there are considerable reasons to act via the tax-privileged entity in question.
+German tax authorities therefore check whether an entity claiming for tax relief with reference to a tax treaty generates its income through its own activities and whether there are considerable reasons to act via the tax-privileged entity in question.

-Furthermore, there exist subject-to-tax clauses through which it is prevented that certain income is taxed in neither of two treaty countries.
+Furthermore, there are subject-to-tax clauses which prevent certain income from being taxed in neither of two treaty countries.